dandi/dandi-hub/README.md

 2. **Set Up the Trust Policy**:
     - Edit the trust relationship for the `JupyterhubProvisioningRole` role to allow the necessary entities to assume the role.
-The trust policy might look something like this:
+Copy and paste below:

 ```json
 {